msabramo/kallithea/docs/usage/troubleshooting.rst

 |

-:Q: **How i use hooks in RhodeCode?**
+:Q: **How i use hooks in Kallithea?**
 :A: It's easy if they are python hooks just use advanced link in hooks section
     in Admin panel, that works only for Mercurial.
 If you want to use githooks, just install proper one in repository eg. create file in `/gitrepo/hooks/pre-receive`.
-You can also use RhodeCode-extensions to connect to callback hooks, for both Git and Mercurial.
+You can also use Kallithea-extensions to connect to callback hooks, for both Git and Mercurial.

 |

-:Q: **RhodeCode is slow for me, how can i make it faster?**
+:Q: **Kallithea is slow for me, how can i make it faster?**
 :A: See the :ref:`performance` section

 |